-Paris-Aligned Fossil Fuel Policy (PAFF)
+7 Paris-Aligned Fossil Fuel Policy (PAFF)

 The Foundation complies with the Paris-Aligned Fossil Fuel Policy in its investments.
 Based on the Policy, fossil companies are excluded from the investment universe if they do not have a credible strategy for alignment with the Paris Agreement.
 The Foundation does not invest in companies that derive more than 5 per cent of total revenues from oil or natural gas extraction or coal mining.
+Respectively, the Foundation does not invest in funds or other financial instruments that invest in the companies specified above.

 The Foundation also does not invest in companies that are involved in unconventional oil or natural gas production or electricity utilities with no plan to phase out the use of coal.
+Respectively, the Foundation does not invest in funds or other financial instruments that invest in the companies specified above.